-Based on the research and criteria reviewed above, we carried out a near-surface interpretation of faulting based on the co-existence of most of these features along several adjacent analyzed GPR profiles.
-These conditions strengthen the interpretation of each profile and aid in highlighting the spatial continuity of the interpreted structures over linear distances of at least many tens, or hundreds, of meters.
+Based on the research and criteria reviewed above, we carried out a near-surface interpretation of faulting based on the co-existence of most of these features along several adjacents analyzed GPR profiles.
+These conditions strengthen

+- the interpretation of each profile and aids to highlight the spatial continuity of the interpreted structures over linear - 2 distances of at least many tens, or hundreds, of meters.